-These views are welcome at any time but are specifically sought as part of their Annual Review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
-We encourage all pupils to contribute to the setting of their own outcomes.
+These views are welcome at any time but are specifically sought as part of their Annual Review and prior to meetings.

 Partnership with External Agencies

 The Federation is supported by a wide range of different agencies and teams.
 The schools SEND Information report details which agencies the school have worked with in the last 12 months.
 This report can be found on the school website and is updated annually.